WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 ### EC2 Instance Details

-AMI information\
+The instance uses ubuntu/images/hvm-ssd-gp3/ubuntu-noble-24.04-amd64-server-20250305.\
-Instance type\
+The instance is a t2.medium.\
-Recommended volume size\
+The instance has 30 gib storage.\
 Security Group configuration\
 Security Group configuration justification / explanation

 ###Docker Setup on OS on the EC2 instance

 How to install Docker for OS on the EC2 instance\
-Additional dependencies based on OS on the EC2 instance\
+Additional dependencies based on OS on the EC2 instance NPM \
 How to confirm Docker is installed and that OS on the EC2 instance can successfully run containers

 ### Testing on EC2 Instance